SeleniumHQ/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/elements/locators.en.md

 {{< /tabpane >}}

 ## id
-We can use the ID attribute available with element in a web page to locate it.
+We can use the ID attribute of an element in a web page to locate it.
-Generally the ID property should be unique for a element on the web page.
+Generally the ID property should be unique for each element on the web page.
 We will identify the Last Name field using it.

 {{< tabpane langEqualsHeader=true >}}